Ball-tampering report slams 'arrogant' Cricket Australia culture | AFP - This kiji is

 It said under such circumstances, the ball-tampering scandal was foreseeable but CA failed to act.

-CA chairman David Peever said the review provided an opportunity for the body to "look in the mirror".
+CA chairman David Peever said the review was a chance for the body to "look in the mirror".

 "It has been a difficult and confronting time for everyone involved in Australian cricket, and for that I am sorry," he said.